Mark Your Calendars!

 Conference Chair, Rex McKanry, is well underway coordinating the details which will be updated on this, our newly redesigned website, when available.
 As usual, the program will include Academic Presentations and Contests for Students.
 If you’ve never attended a CCSC Conference, we encourage you to do so!
 There is always a wealth of information shared by Computer Science colleagues from around the region making it a great way to learn new tricks for your classroom.

 As a proud member of the Consortium for Computing Sciences in Colleges, CCSC:Central Plains holds a yearly regional meeting enabling faculty from throughout the Central Plains area to gather to learn, network, and get energized about teaching and new developments in the Computing disciplines.

-If you live in the Central Plains — primarily Missouri, Iowa, Kansas, Nebraska, but we welcome people from everywhere — then please consider joining us at our 21st annual conference, on April 10-11, 2015, at College of the Ozarks in Point Lookout, MO.
-As always, we will have a great lineup of papers, panels, tutorials, workshops and a programming contest that your students will not want to miss.
+If you live in the Central Plains — primarily Missouri, Iowa, Kansas, Nebraska, but we welcome people from everywhere — then please consider joining us at our 25th annual conference, on April 5-6, 2019, at St. Charles Community College, in Cottleville, MO.

 Whether you are a new faculty member looking to publish your first paper(s), a tenured professor just trying to keep up with what’s new, or a K-12 teacher wanting to bring something novel to the classroom, CCSC:Central Plains is the conference for you!